morgan-williams3/FosterCareProject/README.md

 ### RQ2: Is AFCARS representative enough to be used as a training data set?

+With the results obtained previously, we wanted to know if the dataset was representative of the racial distribution of the American population.
+This representativeness is important in the case where this dataset would be used by algorithms and decision-making tools.
+If the dataset is not representative, these tools could be biased, which in the case of such sensitive subjects as placement, adoption and ultimately, the well-being of children, could have serious consequences.

+The data on the racial distribution of children in the United States comes from the Kids Count Data Center.
+Data on the racial distribution of adults in the United States are from the United States Census Bureau (links are in the reference section).
+In both cases we used data for the year 2021.

+Using the calculation of fluctuation intervals we found the following results:

+We find that in general, the racial distribution within the AFCARS dataset for both children and parents is not representative of the U.S. population.
+We analyze some relevant results:

+The proportion of white adults is representative of the U.S. population for parent 1 but the proportion for parent 2 is much higher than the proportion of white adults in the U.S. population.
+We can conclude that the dataset is partially representative in this regard and that limiting the study to the parent 1 population may be considered in the case of use for an algorithmic tool.

+The proportion of black or african american adults is higher than that observed in the general population for parent 1 but is representative for parent 2.
+We can make the same remark as in the previous point.

+Black or African American children are significantly overrepresented compared to the distribution within the American child population (10 percentage points above the upper limit of the fluctuation interval).
+This finding may be explained by race-related socioeconomic conditions that impact the child's living conditions.

+A major point of analysis concerns Asian children and parents.
+They are significantly underrepresented in both the child and adult populations.
+We do not have an explanation for this.
+However, we can say that this underrepresentation could bias algorithmic placement or decision assistance tools.

 ### RQ3: Are states that use placement recommendation models or child-foster parent matching models more likely to take into account children’s wellbeing by placing them in same-race households?

 Given evidence from the literature suggesting that same-race placement is an important indicator of childhood outcomes, we assessed the extent to which social workers with and without algorithmic aid place foster children in same-race households.